RHIT-CSSE/csse304/Homework/Assignment_14/Readme.md

 # Macros (1 point)

-...that is the ability for the user to add new syntax to our interpreted language.
 Scheme can't be scheme without the ability to be expanded right?
+So instead of syntax expansion hard coded into a function like expand syntax, we want syntax expansion as a feature we can provide to our interepreter's users.
+Of course, we can use this same mechanism to implement let, and, and all the stuff that outherwise would be in Part
-Diving into the workings of macros will be rewarding.
-Just take care - and make sure you have sufficient free time before you attempt this.
+1. Diving into the workings of macros will be rewarding; just take care - and make sure you have sufficient free time before you attempt this.

+We won't implement the syntax system you're familiar with in Racket.
 Racket Scheme's syntax expansion system is powerful and cool, but we can get 90% of the power with a lot less.
 Our macros are going to instead be macros like in Scheme's predecessor LISP - a macro is a